minio/docs/source/reference/minio-mc/mc-rm.rst

    :mc-cmd:`~mc rm --fake` flag to validate the scope of the recursive delete operation.

-   Mutually exclusive with :mc-cmd:`mc rm version-id`
+   Mutually exclusive with :mc-cmd:`mc rm --version-id`

 .. mc-cmd:: --rewind